Skip to Main Content

 Definition

 The VDRL test is a screening test for syphilis.
-It measures substances (proteins), called antibodies, which your body may produce if you have come in contact with the bacteria that cause syphilis.
+It measures substances (proteins), called antibodies, which your body may produce if you have been infected with the bacteria that cause syphilis.

 Alternative Names